Looking for a fun snack? Try my soft pretzel bites! They taste like the big pretzels you get at the mall! Plus, they are fun for kids to make!

 I was in the mood to bake today and wanted to do something a little different than I usually do.
 I also have been thinking about those giant soft pretzels that you can buy at the mall.
-So I thought homemade soft pretzels would be fun and what could make them better?
-Bite sized pieces!
-Isn’t everything more fun when it’s bite sized?
-There are a couple simple tricks to making these at home.
+So I thought homemade soft pretzels would be fun, and what could make them better?
+Bite-sized pieces!
+Isn't everything more fun when it's bite-sized?
+There are a couple of simple tricks to making these at home.
 Read on to learn more!

-The dough for the soft pretzel bites is a basic yeast raised dough.
+The dough for the soft pretzel bites is a basic yeast-raised dough.
 Nothing tricky there.
-After the pretzel dough has risen, dump it onto a very lightly floured surface and divide into 6 pieces.
-Roll each piece out into a snake like rope that is about as big around as a quarter.
-Cut the ropes into bite sized pieces.
+After the pretzel dough has risen, dump it onto a very lightly floured surface and divide it into 6 pieces.
+Roll each piece out into a snake-like rope that is about as big as a quarter.
+Cut the ropes into bite-sized pieces.

 Bring 5 cups of water with 2 tablespoons of baking soda to a low simmer on the stove.
-Working in small batches, simmer small amounts of pretzel bites just until they are puffed up like shown above.
+Working in small batches, simmer small amounts of pretzel bites just until they are puffed up, as shown above.
 You want to keep the water at a low simmer.
-If allowed to boil the water will foam up which can be a bit messy.
+If allowed to boil, the water will foam up, which can be a bit messy.
 I also used a slotted pasta spoon to put them in and take them out.
-When removing the pretzel bites from the water shake as much excess water off as you can.
+When removing the pretzel bites from the water, shake as much excess water off as you can.

 Place simmered soft pretzel bites on a baking sheet lined with parchment paper.
 I filled 2 pans with pretzel bites.